HenrikJoreteg/fixpack/README.md

 - author fourth
 - all other keys in alphabetical order
 - dependencies and devDependencies sorted alphabetically
+- append operating system appropriate newline at the end of the file

 It will warn you if any of these are missing: